MastrMatt/youtubeNLP/README.md

 - **YouTube Video Selection**: Users can select a YouTube video URL to analze its comments.
 - **Sentiment Analysis Methods**: Offers two methods for sentiment analysis: VADER (a lexicon-based sentiment analysis tool) and a machine learning approach using Hugging Face's Transformers library.
-- **Visualization**: Generates charts displaying the average, maximum, and minimum sentiment scores for comments grouped by month/year pairs.
+- **Visualization**: Generates charts displaying the percentages of positive,negative and neutral comments for each month/year pair that returned by the youtube api
 - **Environment Variables**: Utilizes environment variables for configuration, including the YouTube API key and other settings.

 ## Setup